elementalbolivia/heroes-digitales/readme.md

 ## Heroes Digitales by Elemental
-Proyect for a programming contest for kids
+System for a programming contest for kids between 14 - 18 years old.

-## Security Vulnerabilities

-If you discover a security vulnerability within Laravel, please send an e-mail to Taylor Otwell at taylor@laravel.com.
-All security vulnerabilities will be promptly addressed.

 ## Developed by Pablo Diego Montes Jordan & Daniella Garcia